 When Peter finally got it all together, he looked up into his reflection in the window, meeting eyes with his worst enemy.
 Not being aware of what he was doing exactly, he whispered to himself, “The fifth secret is revealed.”

 Roar!
 Another thunder rolled through the sky, illuminating corners of the room.
 Peter turned around and his heart skipped a bit.
 He was alone in the room again.

 Peter never met the mysterious person again.
 Who was he?
 A ghost?
 Peter’s own imagination?
 Chris Lattner projecting himself to the Swift developer in need?
 Peter never found out, but the events of that stormy afternoon stayed with him for the rest of his career.
-He always remembered the five secrets of Swift API design.
-He regularly studied API design guidelines, standard library and Foundation.
+He always remembered the five secrets of the Swift API design.
+He regularly studied API design guidelines, standard libraries, and the Foundation.
 He evaluated his naming with people and with automated tests.
 He used priorities as a lighthouse in the sea of his work.
 He became a competent craftsman and went to accomplish magnificent things, but that’s a story for another time…

 You may also be interested in...